SafetyCulture/safetyculture-exporter/iauditor_exporter/README.md

 ## Installation
 The easiest way to run this tool is by installing it as a package.
 The tool `Pipx` makes this incredibly easy:

-* Install Python 3.6+ on the machine you wish to run the tool on
+* Install Python 3.5+ on the machine you wish to run the tool on
 * Create a folder on your machine where you want to store the script.
-Make sure it's in a location you have full access to, your documents folder is usually a good choice.
+Make sure it's a location you have full access to, your documents folder is usually a good choice.
 * Open your terminal (If on a Mac, open Terminal.
 On Windows, use PowerShell where possible.)
 * Type `cd` and press the space bar once.
 Drag the folder you just created into the terminal window and the path will appear next to your `cd` command
 * Press enter
 * Run `pip install pipx` (If you get an error, try `pip3 install pipx`)
 * For most users, run: `pipx install iauditor_exporter`.
 If you want to export to a database, review the database support section below as you will want to run specific commands.
-* Run `ia_exporter --setup`
+* Run ia_exporter --setup
 * Follow the guidance on screen to configure your config file
-* Run `ia_exporter --format csv` to start your first export.
+* Run ia_exporter --format csv to start your first export.
 * When you next need to run this tool, don't forget to `cd` to the same directory you created above.
 * Enjoy!

 ### Database Support
   The iAuditor Exporter includes support for SQL, PostgreSQL and MySQL databases.